2qx/unspent/packages/app/src/routes/+page.md

 Several standard plans are available paying at regular intervals that each last for several decades.
 The parameters can be adjusted under the advanced settings.

-The "Show Schedule" button should give a rough indication of how long it will day for the contract to pay out completely.
+The "Show Schedule" button should give a rough indication of how long it will take for the contract to pay out completely.

 ## Publish your Plan

-Once your plan looks right, hit the publish button.
+Once your plan looks right, hit the "Broadcast" button.

 ![broadcast](images/broadcast.png "Broadcast Button")

 This action should publish the details of the contract, including the parameters to unlock it and a checksum.

 You can verify in a block explorer that the details were recorded.
-The code linked to from the publish button should match the *Serialized OpReturn* of your contract.
+The data shown on the publish transaction should match the *Serialized OpReturn* of your contract.

 ## Fund your Contract